-As we become more technologically advanced and Data & Analytics continues to develop more heavily into Marketing, retailers are amongst those vastly benefitting from the power of Digital by creating heavily personalised campaigns.
+As we become more technologically advanced and data & analytics continues to develop more heavily into marketing, retailers are among those vastly benefiting from the power of digital by creating heavily personalised campaigns.

 M&S are one of the most recent examples.
-This Christmas they have taken a different approach to their Christmas marketing campaign, firstly by teaming up with a film for the first time in Paddington ahead of the release of its second instalment.
+This Christmas they have taken a different approach to their marketing campaign by teaming up with a film for the first time in Paddington ahead of the release of its second installment.

 M&S calls this its “most digital campaign to date”.
 Paddington will take part in his first-ever interview on M&S’ content hub, Style & Living, sharing festive marmalade recipes.
 The social campaign centres on the hashtag #LovetheBear with a bespoke emoji.
 The story in the ad, “Paddington and the Christmas visitor”, has been turned into a limited-edition children’s book that will be sold in stores and online for £3.
 All profits will be donated to the NSPCC to help fund its Childline service.

 The collaboration with Paddington is extensive and M&S hope this campaign will be their most successful yet.
 Paddington will have a major presence in M&S stores, where more than 90 themed products will be on sale including children’s pyjamas, plush toys and Paddington’s favourite food, marmalade, in M&S foodhalls.
 The bear will also be on display in every M&S window.